Daniel0701/Discord-Bug-Bot/README.md

 ADVANCED_PERMS_USER_IDS (optional)
 ```

 Set the deployed Worker URL as the Discord **Interactions Endpoint URL**.
-Install the application with the `applications.commands` scope, then register `/bug` in a test server:
+Install the application with the `applications.commands` scope, then register the slash commands in a test server:

 ```powershell
 $env:DISCORD_APPLICATION_ID="your-application-id"